 struck down, but not destroyed;

-What is unspoken here but clearly implied is grace.
+What is unspoken here but clearly implied is the grace.
 Those who abandon their lives to take up the cross, wherever that leads them, will always have at their disposal the grace to live a life that is joyful in the face of affliction, confident in the midst of uncertainty, whole in the midst of destruction.
-There is nothing that the world or its evils can throw at us that cannot be ultimately overcome by the grace of God.
-We will still have to live through sadness at times, but that sadness can never and must never overtake the joy we have in Christ.
+There is nothing that the world or its evils can throw at us that cannot be ultimately overcome by the grace of God, because God has already conquered the world.
+We will still have to live through sadness at times, but that sadness can never conquer and must never overtake the joy we have in Christ.

 Like Saint James and his brother John, we are all called to drink from the chalice that Jesus drank.
 That means that we will always bear the dying of Jesus in our own bodies.
 We can’t explain why bad things happen to good people, but we can explain how good people handle bad situations well: they handle it well because they know Christ and live in Christ every day of their lives.
 Sometimes the chalice we will have to drink will be unpleasant, distasteful and full of sorrow.
 But with God’s grace, our drinking of those cups can be a sacrament of the presence of God in the world.

 Everyone who is great among us must be a servant, and whoever wishes to be first among us must be the slave of all.
 Saint James learned how to do that and still thrive in his mission.
 May we all be that same kind of sacrament for the world.